TheEnergyNerd/NanoGrid-Controller/README.md

 ### Contents
 - **`LPDs_single_agent_tech.mlx`:** A MATLAB live script that provides a detailed explanation and code for the single agent technology.
 - **`LPDs_single_agent_tech.slx`:** A Simulink model demonstrating the implementation and simulation of the technology.
+- Implementation of the Matlab and Simulink code in C.

 ## Requirements